-We get a lot of customers asking what they should do with the pallets that the turf & topsoil is delivered on.
-Unfortunately we are unable to collect the used pallets and so it is up to the individual dispose of them responsibly – or re-use them!
-There are many fun up cycling ideas you could try.
-Below are just two of our favourites but a quick internet search will bring up lots of other possibilities.
+We get a lot of customers asking what they should do with the pallets that the turf and topsoil are delivered on.
+Unfortunately we are unable to collect the used pallets and so it is up to you to dispose or reuse them responsibly.
+There are many fun up-cycling ideas you could try.
+Below are just two of our favourites, but a quick internet search will bring up lots of other possibilities.

 This is a great idea to liven up any spot in your garden and make blank walls and fences more interesting.
 They are a particularly good way of getting plants into very small areas, such as balconies or small back yards.
 As well as your pallet you will need some sandpaper, landscaping fabric, staple gun, compost and, of course some plants.

 Start by sanding down your pallet in order to give it a better finish.
 Leaving the wood natural will give you a rustic look but you might consider painting the wood a bright, eye catching colour.
 Once you're happy with how the pallet looks, you can start getting it ready for planting.

 You will need to cover the back and sides of the pallet in landscaping fabric in order to hold everything in, but let the water through to prevent it becoming too wet.
 Ideally you should use several layers of the fabric in order to make it as strong as possible.
 Stretch the fabric over the back and sides of the pallet and then staple down the edges.
 You will need to make sure you use quite a few staples in order to stop the soil from seeping out between them.